A Efficient Multimodal Framework for Large Scale Emotion Recognition by Fusing Music and Electrodermal Activity Signals: Proposed Method

 \subsubsection{Residual Feature Extraction}

 The structure of EDA feature extraction module is shown in Fig.\ref{rtcag}(c).
 Our residual feature extraction (RFE) applies the ResNet-18 \cite{he2016deep} as the backbone.
-Considering the training efficiency, the dimension of signal sequences and the complexity of physiological signals which are less obvious to perceive relationship with labels visually, we make two modifications: (1) replacing all the 2D convolutional layer to 1D convolutional operation for directly mining features from 1D signal; (2) simplifying the residual basic block that only conducts stacking 1D convolutional layer, batch normalization layer and ReLU non-linear activation function for one time; (3) adding a signal channel attention layers at before the 1D convolution to mine the channel relationships between the deep features.
+Considering the training efficiency, the dimension of signal sequences, and the complexity of physiological signals, which are less obvious to perceive the relationship with labels visually, we make two modifications: (1) replacing all the 2D convolutional layer with 1D convolutional operation for directly mining features from 1D signal; (2) simplifying the basic residual block that only conducts stacking 1D convolutional layer, batch normalization layer and ReLU nonlinear activation function for one time; (3) adding a signal channel attention layers at before the 1D convolution to mine the channel relationships between the deep features.
 Finally, the module extracts the EDA feature vector $F_{EF}$ from attention reweighted features $F_A$.
-Specifically, we found that in small scale dataset, the SCA of residual block would increase the model complexity to cause the overfitting.
+Specifically, we found that in small-scale datasets, the SCAs of residual blocks will increase the fitting ability of RTCAG-1D and cause the overfitting drop-off (seen in Section \ref{4.5.5}).
 Therefore, we removed the SCA in RTCAG for DEAP and AMIGOS datasets.